TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-availability-serviceavailability.md

 (Time: xxx, activity ID: xxx, error code: ReceiveTimeout [0x0010], base error: HRESULT 0x80131500
 ```

-The TransportException can also contain a "CPU history" measurement that will take, every 10 seconds, a CPU utilization measurement, for example:
+The TransportException can also contain a CPU history measurement, which takes a CPU utilization measurement every 10 seconds.
+For example:

 ```
 CPU history: